liusr0423/noise_tilt_adj/README.md

 # noise_tilt_adj
-Perceptual task with drifting 1/f noise stimuli
+Perceptual task with double-drift stimuli, combining aperture motion and drifting internal motion.
+In this version the internal signal is provided by the translation of a 1/f noise pattern.

 Instructions:
 - run launcher.m